splendiddata/session_variable/README.md

 # session_variable
-The session_variable Postgres database extension provides a way to create and maintain session scoped variables and constants, more or less like Oracle's global variables.
+The session_variable Postgres database extension provides a way to create and maintain session scoped variables and constants.
+This extension can be part of a solution to mimic Oracle's global constants and variables.
 ##Introduction
 The session_variable extension registers variables and constants.
 But internally they are intermixed and treated as the same.
 There is just a boolean that